h6465617468/Happy2EncryptedChat/README.md

 # Happy2 Encrypted Chat
-This is a secure app that encrypts your messages.
-No one can see your messages except you and the person you are talking to.
-The messages are deleted from the server as soon as they are sent.
-Please use this app responsibly.
-You can also talk to a Chatbot if you want.
-This app only allows 2 people to chat at a time.
+This is a secure messaging app that uses end-to-end encryption.
+Your messages are deleted from the server as soon as they are sent.
+Please do not use this app for illegal purposes.
+You can also chat with a Chatbot if you want.
+This app allows only 2 people to chat at a time.
 The app works with websocket technology.

 | Name | End-To-End Encryption | Encryption Algorithms | Storage | Fake Theme | Security
 | :---: | :---: | :---: | :---: | :---: | :---: |